cloudnative-pg/cloudnative-pg/docs/src/database_import.md

 # Importing Postgres databases

-This section describes how to import one or more existing PostgreSQL databases inside a brand new CloudNativePG instance.
+This section describes how to import one or more existing PostgreSQL databases inside a brand new CloudNativePG cluster.

-The import operation is based on the concept of online logical backups in PostgreSQL, and relies on `pg_dump` and `pg_restore`, via a network connection.
+The import operation is based on the concept of online logical backups in PostgreSQL, and relies on `pg_dump` via a network connection to the origin host, and `pg_restore`.
 Thanks to native Multi-Version Concurrency Control (MVCC) and snapshots, PostgreSQL enables taking consistent backups over the network, in a concurrent manner, without stopping any write activity.

 Logical backups are also the most common, flexible and reliable technique to perform major upgrades of PostgreSQL versions.

 As a result, the instructions in this section are suitable for both:

 - importing one or more databases from an existing PostgreSQL instance, even outside Kubernetes
-- importing the database from any PostgreSQL version to one that is either the same or newer, enabling *major upgrades*
+- importing the database from any PostgreSQL version to one that is either the same or newer, enabling *major upgrades* of PostgreSQL (e.g. from version 10.x to version 14.x)

 !!!
 Warning
-    When performing major upgrades of PostgreSQL you are responsible for making sure that the upgrade path of the objects contained in the database (including extensions) is possible.
+    When performing major upgrades of PostgreSQL you are responsible for making sure that applications are compatible with the new version and that the upgrade path of the objects contained in the database (including extensions) is feasible.

-In both cases, the operation is performed on a snapshot of the origin database.
+In both cases, the operation is performed on a consistent **snapshot** of the origin database.

 !!!
 Important
-    For this reason we suggest to stop write operations on the source before the final import in the `Cluster` resource - hence why this feature is referred to as "offline import" or "offline major upgrade".
+    For this reason we suggest to stop write operations on the source before the final import in the `Cluster` resource, as changes done to the source database after the start of the backup will not be in the destination cluster - hence why this feature is referred to as "offline import" or "offline major upgrade".

 ## How it works